Japan7/nanak8s/README.md

 Ansible playbook to install [nanak8s](https://github.com/Japan7/nanak8s).

 Requirements to run the playbook:
-- Alpine, Debian, Gentoo, or Ubuntu
+- Alpine, Debian, Gentoo, Rocky Linux or Ubuntu
 - innernet installed and configured to use japanet7
 - passthrough of the requests from your main server. [e.g. configuration for Traefik in step 4.](https://github.com/Japan7/nanak8s#steps)